-Butazolidin is a nonsteroidal anti-inflammatory drug (NSAID).
+Butazolidin is an NSAID (nonsteroidal anti-inflammatory drug).
 Butazolidin overdose occurs when someone takes more than the normal or recommended amount of this medicine.
 This can be by accident or on purpose.

 Butazolidin is no longer sold for human use in the United States.
-However, it is still used to treat animals.
+However, it is still used to treat animals, such as horses.

 This is for information only and not for use in the treatment or management of an actual overdose.
 DO NOT use it to treat or manage an actual overdose.
 If you or someone you are with overdoses, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.